conrad-krueger/Personal-Projects/Probability/README.md

 Probability
 =============================================

-This folder contains small programs that are used to simulate large iterations of events to approximate or provide evidence to vailidate a probability claim.
+This folder contains scripts that simulate large iterations of events to approximate the probability of those events occuring.

 -------------------------------------------